MicrosoftDocs/sdk-api/sdk-api-src/content/ipsectypes/ns-ipsectypes-ipsec_sa_details0.md

 ### -field transportFilter

-The transport layer filter corresponding to this IPsec SA as specified by <a href="https://docs.microsoft.com/windows/desktop/api/fwpmtypes/ns-fwpmtypes-fwpm_filter0_">FWPM_FILTER0</a>.
+The transport layer filter corresponding to this IPsec SA as specified by [FWPM_FILTER0](https://docs.microsoft.com/windows/desktop/api/fwpmtypes/ns-fwpmtypes-fwpm_filter0)a>.

 ## -see-also